jkumutima/Milestone3/README.md

-Note that my-app contains the codes for project milestone3.
-Lovelypreregpage contains the codes from project1 milestone2 and the others files were used ffor project1 milestone1.
+Note that my-app contains the codes for project1_milestone3.
+Lovelypreregpage contains the codes from project1_milestone2(modified to be accessed by ocdes from project milestone_3) and the others files were used ffor project1_milestone1(also modified to be accessed by milestone3 codes).